 He reminded them of the church's earlier financial troubles.
 Those had been severe.
 The problems had, however, evaporated when members radically increased their giving to World Evangelism Fund and to special missionary projects.
 God blesses obedient churches just as He does obedient people, Rev. Williams said.

 Occasionally I hear someone moan and groan because a church has been asked to make larger budget contributions (based on its increases).
-Not long ago I was in Loveland, Colorado In one service of that missions weekend Rev. Gary Abke was praising the Lord.
+Not long ago, I was in Loveland, Colorado In one service of that missions weekendm Rev. Gary Abke was praising the Lord.
 He had just calculated Loveland's World Evangelism Fund assessment for the next year.
-It was going to be higher.
+It was going to be higher than vefore.
 He didn't moan and groan over the increase.
 Rather, he was brimming with excitement about the larger share expected of them for world evangelism.
 As he talked, someone down on the third row said, "Praise the Lord!"
 The congregation had caught his enthusiasm.

 At a Gallup, New Mexico, Faith Promise Convention banquet, Pastor Tom Crider said: "I've got good news and bad news.
 First of all: The General Board is recommending lowering World Evangelism Fund assessments.
 That means they'll be asking less of us for world evangelism."
 He paused.